Mumbai International Arbitration Centre

-Mumbai International Arbitration Centre is an autonomous institution formed as system for alternate dispute resolution and act as arbitrator or mediator in case of international commercial transactions.
-The channel helps in enforcing the right of individuals under segment 89 of Civil Procedure Code, 1908 to exercise right for out of court settlement in case such possibility exists.
+Mumbai Centre for International Arbitration is an autonomous institution formed as system for alternate dispute resolution and act as arbitrator or mediator in case of international commercial transactions.
+The channel helps in enforcing the right of individuals under section 89 of Civil Procedure Code, 1908 to exercise right for out of court settlement in case such possibility exists.

 History and Objective

-Mumbai International Arbitration Centre was started in 2016 for resolving international disputes on commercial litigations except relating to tax and intellectual property can be resolved through arbitration and mediation.
+Mumbai International Arbitration Centre was established in 2016 for resolving international disputes on commercial litigations, except those relating to tax and intellectual property, which can be resolved through arbitration and mediation.